scala/scala.epfl.ch/records/2023-Q1-roadmap.md

 The next main tasks are:

-- make the content more use-case-oriented rather than features-oriented,
+- make the content more use-case-oriented rather than features-oriented
-- reorganize the structure to make it more intuitive according to the reader’s background,
+- reorganize the structure to make it more intuitive according to the reader’s background
-- create new tutorials to document better how to contribute to the Scala open-source ecosystem.
+- create new tutorials to document better how to contribute to the Scala open-source ecosystem

 #### Scala.js